PuZZleDucK/landwatcher/README.md

 ### Phase 12 - final review
 [ ] Bonus: Deployment considerations (actual deployment review / docs?)

+### Phase 13 - other nice to haves
+[ ] react layout transitions to vertical as screen shrinks and it overlays listing [ ] listing transitions to card layout at mobile widths [ ] maybe card first listing might have worked toos

 ## Assumptions
 This sections outlines some complications cosidered and the assumptions made about the issues.